nicolaskempf57/data-gouv-test/README.md

 - password verification during registration (size, complexity, checked against a blacklist)
 - modify back-end to return registration date as timestamp

+The directory structure (js, css, fonts, favicons) for the French Government Design System was put in `src` as instructed on the developer documentation.

 ## Setup

 Install dependencies :